-We do not think a business development company qualifies for the investment company exemption from beneficial ownership reporting, as this exemption applies to an investment company (as defined in Section 3 of the ICA) that is registered with the SEC under the ICA.
+company (as defined in Section 3 of the ICA) that is registered with the SEC under the ICA.
 Although a BDC is an investment company as defined under the ICA and is regulated by the SEC, it is not registered as an investment company with the SEC.
-This treatment of BDCs likely was inadvertent, but it nevertheless takes them outside the investment company exemption.